mrozbarry/it-was-a-git-day/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+# IMPORTANT NOTE

+This isn't ready for public consumption yet

 # What is this?

 It's a fun interface for teams (or individuals) to see and hear a custom live-stream of what's happening in their repos.